h12w/gspec/DESIGN.md

 * In verbose mode, it should display an additional progress line (.F*).

 RESTRICTION:
-* If there is a single test scheduler in a single "go test" function, then a single reporter instance that serves it needs no locking.
+* If there is a single test controller in a single "go test" function, then a single reporter instance that serves it needs no locking.
 (Recommended) needed.
-* If there are multiple test schedulers, there should be a single reporeter instance to seve them all and it needs to be locked.
+* If there are multiple test controllers, there should be a single reporeter instance to seve them all and it needs to be locked.
-* If there are multiple test schedulers and one reporter per scheduler, then "go test" functions should not be run concurrently.
+* If there are multiple test controllers and one reporter per controller, then "go test" functions should not be run concurrently.
 * Otherwise, test cases could be printed interwaved in console.